-Does this appear to meet the criteria for managing allegations?
+Does this appear to meet the criteria for a LADO referral?
 YES / NO

+If no, are you recording the incident as a Low- Level Concern?
+YES / NO

 Referred to LADO: YES / NO Date:

 Advice given:

 Date:

 Action to be taken:

 Suspension should never be automatic but should be considered and rationale given for decisions made.
-See Appendix B Decision to suspend YES / NO
+See Appendix B Decision to suspend YES / NO / NA